beacon-biosignals/OndaFormat/README.md

     - `file_options`: Either `nil`, or an object where each key-value pair corresponds to a configuration setting for the format indicated by the signal's `file_extension`.
 If an Onda reader/writer defines a new `file_extension` value, it must also define the valid `file_options` values corresponding to that `file_extension` value.
 For the standard `"lpcm"` and `"lpcm.zst"` file extensions, Onda readers/writers must support the following `file_options` values:
         - `"lpcm"`: `nil`
         - `"lpcm.zst"`: `nil`, or `{"level": i}` where 1 <= `i` <= 19
-- `annotations`: An array of annotation objects.
+- `annotations`: A set of annotation objects stored as an array.
+As this array represents a set, it is not permitted to contain duplicate objects (as determined by value-equivalence).
+For practicality's sake, however, it is preferable for Onda readers to simply ignore duplicates rather than error upon encountering them.
 Each annotation is a key-value pair associated with a given time window in the corresponding recording and has the following fields:
     - `key`: The annotation's key as a string.
     - `value`: The annotation's value as a string.
     - `start_nanosecond`: The annotation's start offset in nanoseconds from the beginning of the recording.
 The minimum possible value is `0`.